-If you spend a lot of time in your house, then its easy to become accustomed to the funky odors that outsiders might detect right away.
+If you spend a lot of time in your house, then it's easy to become accustomed to the funky odors that outsiders might detect right away.
 The good news is you can eliminate those pretty quickly, and it doesn't cost very much.

-1. Air Out Your House
+1. Air It All Out

 The best way to get the old, musty air to move out is to open the windows and let clean, fresh air come in.
 It's a scientific fact that old air and new air hate each other, and new air will always win.

 For best results, open windows in multiple rooms to get a cross-breeze.
 No wind blowing outside?
 That's okay.
 Turn on your ceiling fans and place box fans or desk fans near the windows to draw in fresh air.

-- Pet beds/homes
+- Stinky pet beds/homes

 - Damp laundry